DimitriFankhauser/Advent_Of_Dimitri/python/instructions.md

     git clone https://github.com/DimitriFankhauser/Advent_Of_Dimitri

 ## creating a virtual enviroment and activating it
+It is recommended that you create a python virtual environment to store dependencies, versions etc.
 Move to the project-directory (Advent_Of_Dimitri) and then create a python virtual environment  by running this command:

     python3 -m venv .venv